trax-project/moodle-trax-video/README.md

 # Trax Video for Moodle

-> This plugin let's you add video resources into your Moodle courses and play them with an xAPI compliant video player.
+> This plugin lets you add xAPI videos into your Moodle courses .

 ## Installation